Your guide to the Great Wildebeest and Zebra Migration …

 The endless plains of Kenya and Tanzania are the setting for the world’s greatest wildlife spectacle; the Great Wildebeest Migration.
-From the vast Serengeti plains to the champagne coloured hills of Kenya’s Masai Mara more than 1.4 million wildebeest and 200,000 zebra and gazelle, relentlessly tracked by Africa’s great predators, migrate in a clockwise direction over 2,800 kilometres each year in search of rain ripened grass.
+From the vast Serengeti plains to the champagne-coloured hills of Kenya’s Masai Mara more than 1.4 million wildebeest and 200,000 zebra and gazelle, relentlessly tracked by Africa’s great predators, migrate in a clockwise direction over 2,800 kilometres each year in search of rain ripened grass.

 There is no real beginning or end to a wildebeest’s journey.
 A wildebeest’s life is an endless pilgrimage, a constant search for food and water.
 The only beginning is at the moment of birth.
 An estimated 400,000 wildebeest calves are born during a six week period early each year – usually between late January and mid-March.

-February sees a bounty of newborn wildebeest calves come into the world.
+February sees the calving season when a bounty of newborn wildebeest calves come into the world.
 Tragically vulnerable to being picked off by predators, up to 90% are born in just three weeks, giving them the best chance of survival through sheer weight of numbers.
 Somewhere in the region of 8,000 wobbly calves appear each day, which are a delight to watch being born and taking their first steps just a few minutes later.

 Throughout April the migration continues to drift northwards, in expectation of the ‘long rains’ that the building clouds say will break any day and continue on and off until the beginning of June.
 The huge number of individual animals involved means that its columns stretch from the trimmed vegetation of the southern plains and through the Moru Kopjes towards the Serengeti’s Western Corridor.
 The coming of the rains does little to affect safari operations, except to limit access to some of the boggiest areas on the plains, with the Seronera area camps keep wildlife lovers close to the action.